How the Narconon Program is Different from a Therapeutic Community

 At each level, participants learn the skills they need and then put them to use to develop the foundation for the drug-free life they will live after graduation.

-Thus it is that each participant in the Narconon program can accomplish a true change of heart and mind, assisted by the manualized Narconon curriculum, in just three to six months for most people in recovery.
+Thus it is that each participant in the Narconon program can accomplish a true change of heart and mind in just eight to ten weeks for most people in recovery.